Killer coal and other fossil fuels

 The main sources of ambient air pollution are petroleum powered motor vehicles and coal burning.
 The main sources of air pollution in homes are coal smoke, kerosine smoke (from lamps) and wood smoke.

-In Australia in 2017 our Liberal coalition government cannot see past the profits that they believe can be made by digging up and burning or exporting millions of tonnes of this killer commodity.
+In Australia in 2017 our Liberal coalition government couldn't see past the profits that they believe can be made by digging up and burning or exporting millions of tonnes of this killer commodity.
 Curiously they manage to ignore or overlook the profits that could be made from clean, sustainable, renewable energy in which Australia could be a world leader.

 As Frank Jotzo, Director, Centre for Climate Economics and Policy, Australian National University, wrote in The Coversation,